 To God, we are all loved equally.

-If you are living in fear today, please know that Jesus can and will help you when you call out to him in prayer.
+If you live in fear today, please know that Jesus can and will help you when you call out to Him in prayer.
 He can and will remove the fear from you when you trust Him.
 You don’t have to be a slave to fear any longer.